 The Selvedge magazine covers every facet of textiles – interiors, fashion, art, craft, travel and shopping – in an intelligent and inspiring way with quality writing, stunning photography and original illustration.
-We believe that it is a joy to read.
+We believe that the Selvedge magazine is a joy to read.
 It is beautifully written and inspires you to learn more about textiles.

 "Hello.
 I am Polly Leonard and I have spent my life, one motivated by a love of fibre, making, thinking and writing about textiles.
 I love the crispness of cotton, the stiffness of linen, the rustle and lustre of silk, the downy softness of mohair, and the weight of wool.
 This rich resource provides my inspiration.